 3. Will be in a state of readiness to proceed with construction and use loan payments in a timely manner; and department's website at www.iowadnr.gov.
-"Municipality" means the city, county, sanitary district, state agency, or other governmental corporation or body empowered to provide sewage collection and treatment services, or any combination of two or more such governmental bodies, or corporations acting jointly, in connection with a project.
+"Municipality" means the city, county, sanitary district, state agency, or other governmental corporation or

-4. Has been included on the state's intended use plan as a proposed loan recipient or is otherwise eligible as described in 567 paragraph 93.5(1)"c," 93.6(1)"c," or 93.7(1)"c."
+4. Has been included on the state's intended use plan as a proposed loan recipient or is otherwise eligible as described in 567 paragraph 93.5(1)"c, " 93.6(1)"c, " or 93.7(1)"c."

 "Intended use plan" or "IUP" means a plan identifying the intended uses of funds available for loans in the WPCSRF state revolving fund for each fiscal year as described in Section 606(c) of the CWAClean Water Act.
-"IWFDS" means the Iowa Wastewater Facilities Design Standards, effective June 2025, located on the
+"IWFDS" means the Iowa Wastewater Facilities Design Standards, effective [month] 2025, located on the